So1ta/Darling-in-the-Franxx-Discord/README.md

 For the theme to work you need BetterDiscord.

 The theme uses code and work from other users.
 Developments taken from other Discord themes.

+The topic will be updated as we study, if you find an error, please write about it, I'm not an expert.